TERMS AND CONDITIONS OF SALE

 In the case the returned goods come from different orders, the Customer shall stick on the return-package all the different return labels initially provided in the delivered packages.

-4. The Vendor will withhold the reimbursement of the Customer by credit restituting on the bank account used by the Customer to order the products, within 2 to 3 days (variable delay according to the different banks) after the Vendor has collected the goods back or the Customer has supplied evidence of having sent back the goods, whichever of the two is the earliest.
+The Vendor will reimburse the Customer within ten (10) working days (variable delay according to the different banks) after the Vendor has collected the goods back or the Customer has supplied evidence of having sent back the goods, whichever of the two is the earliest.

 The Vendor may make a deduction from the reimbursement for loss in value of any goods supplied if the loss is the result of unnecessary handling by the Customer.